gregabbott/chute/README.md

 # Chute
-Use dot-notation as pipeline operator in vanilla Javascript.
+Use dot-notation as a pipeline operator in JavaScript with Chute.
 This function chains and sends data through any mix of normal functions and methods.

 - [Overview](#overview)